 The NHS Confederation's policy is to conduct all of our business in an honest and ethical manner.
-We are committed to acting with integrity in all our business dealings and relationships and to implementing effective systems to prevent bribery.
-We will uphold all laws relevant to countering bribery and corruption, including the Bribery Act, in everything that we do.
+We are committed to acting with integrity in all our business dealings and relationships and to implementing effective systems to prevent bribery, fraud and money laundering.
+We will uphold all laws relevant to countering bribery, fraud, money laundering and corruption, in everything that we do.
 This includes our dealings with our members, stakeholders, partners and public and private sector organisations.